CurlyWurly-1/STM8S103F3P6-development-board/README.md

 Please note:
- - The following "C" programs are stored in folder "CODE" of this repository
+ - The following "C" programs are stored in folder "CODE/ZST_Workspce_FOLDER" of this repository
    - STM8S_blink.c
    - STM8S_uart.c
    - STM8S_adc.c
+   - YX5300_MP3_Player
  - When you buy this board, you only get the blue coloured development board as seen in the picture above without the header pins.  _**N.B.
 You will need to buy some header pins and solder them yourself before you can use the board**_.
  - To program the STM8S103, you also need a "ST-Link V2" USB device which connects to the boards 4 upright pins via a 4 wire dupont harness.
 See below for more information about this programming/debugging device
  - If you want to use the UART on the development board and see the data on your PC (Perhaps using termite?), you also need a "USB to TTL" serial adaptor which connects to the board's 3 UART pins (Gnd.TX and RX).
 See below for more information about this USB to TTL Serial adaptor.